-Several of my friends were so angered at the introduction that they never read the book.
+Several of my friends were so angered by the introduction that they never read the book.
 Which is too bad.
-If they had skipped ahead, they would have found a superior guidebook, helping them find the true heart of their stories.
+If they had skipped ahead, they would have found a good guide to finding the true heart of their stories.

 The best chapter is called “Tension All the Time.”
 The idea is that tension comes from emotion, specifically mixed emotion.
 When you add mixed feelings to a manuscript, the reader turns pages faster, desperate to discover which emotion will win out.
 It’s one of those simple-yet-profound lessons that once learned, can’t be unlearned.
 Once I understood how it’s done, I spotted this technique in other novels, and eagerly looked for ways to add it to my own manuscripts.
 Maass isn’t kidding about the “all the time” part.
 Tension via mixed feelings can be used not only in the usual places, like exposition and dialog, but also in action, description, and even backstory.
 Understanding this helped me see why some very simple stories have become my favorites and why some beautifully written work leaves me cold.
 More importantly, Maass showed me how to really use mixed emotion to better my own stories.

 I still don’t know if my novels have tension all the time, but thanks to THE FIRE IN FICTION, each story I write gets closer to that ideal.